alcidesmig/mark-sort/README.md

 - NUM_VALUES: the amount of values in the number set.
 - NUM_LOOPS: the number of sorts to be made
 - Obs: values printed on documents are in microseconds.

+#### Observations
+- (01/07/19): I heard about a very similar sort, called Counting Sort.
+Now its time to make this sort special.